 advantage at the start and never looked back.

-the horizon the car was rushed back to the pits in hopes of getting
+the car was rushed back to the pits in hopes of getting turned

-rain - lightning and thunder - the team worked with their normal
+and thunder - the team worked with their normal precision to

 With worsening weather

 reports coming in, the event was called at 2:45 p.m.

 Call it quits you say?
 Not a